How Much Car Insurance Do I Need Under the New Michigan No-Fault Law?

 With unlimited PIP benefits, all reasonable and necessary services are covered, regardless of the duration of treatment.

-Uninsured motorist coverage protects you and your family members in case of an accident caused by a driver who has no auto insurance.
-Similarly, underinsured motorist coverage protects you in the event of an accident caused by a driver with insufficient liability insurance.
+Uninsured and underinsured motorist coverage protects you and your family members in case of an accident caused by a driver who has zero or insufficient auto insurance.

-The car insurance companies are including certain default coverage amounts on bills for renewals or new policies.
+Car insurance companies may include certain default coverage amounts on bills for renewals or new policies.
 If you wish to select a different option for PIP medical benefits or liability coverage, you will have to notify your insurance agent.

 Michigan No-Fault law is complicated, but finding the right auto accident attorney is simple.